younahjeon/apple_facestim_generation/README.md

 Generate face stimuli using Apple ARKit

 This project is composed of 5 steps:
-1. Get a 3D face mesh with vertices, triangular face indices, and blendshapes using the IPhone X's True-Depth camera and Apple ARKit
+1. Get a 3D face mesh with vertices, triangular face indices, and blendshapes using the IPhone X's True-Depth camera and Apple ARKit.
 2. Find the linear mapping between the Apple vertices and blendshapes (LinRegressBeta.m) Or you can download BETA.mat
 3. Segment face parts (eyes, a nose, and a mouth) or use the whole face from the Apple mesh.
     I've also provided an example FaceParts_example.mat.
 4. Perform a "surgery" on a blank head with the obtained parts by stitching the parts to user-defined locations
-5. Animate the final face using the mapping (âvertices) from Step 3
+5. Animate the final face using the mapping from Step 3

 All codes were developed in MATLAB except for the IPhone app (written in Swift).